jasperwelgemoed/jasperwelgemoed.github.io/_projects/CenterpointProject/index.md

 </div>

+## Key Result
+We performed training, validation and testing on these techniques separately and later combined multiple of the adjustments into one model to see if they together yield better performance.
+After performing training, validation and testing on these different combined models, we yielded the following results.
 ### **3D Object Detection mAP Comparison**

 | Method                                        | Car mAP (%) | Pedestrian mAP (%) | Cyclist mAP (%) | Overall mAP (%) |